vipulnaik/working-drafts/blog/managing-personal-projects-with-a-demanding-day-job.md

 timezones.
-Starting my day early allows me effective coordination with colleagues on the East Coast of the United States as well as those on the West Coast who start their day early, deal with questions from customers in Europe, and also cooordinate with a co-worker based in South Asia.
+Starting my day early allows me effective coordination with colleagues on the East Coast of the United States as well as those on the West Coast who start their day early, deal with questions from customers in Europe, and also coordinate with a co-worker based in South Asia.
 The majority of my colleagues, though, work roughly 9 AM to 7 PM.
 Maintaining some level of availability throughout the day helps a lot.
 Cutting down on availability can lead to significant